How To Become An Optimist And Why It Could Save Your Life And Your Bones

 The studies that follow use methods of personality testing like those above to determine who is a pessimist and who is an optimist.
 Scientists then compare the outcomes of specific and consistent health scenarios to see if there are differences between the two groups.

 A study conducted by scientists at Carnegie Mellon University’s Department of Psychology set out to determine whether optimism might be a predictor of lower rates of rehospitalization after coronary artery bypass graft surgery.
-They determined which of the 309 patients in the cohort were quantifiably optimistic, and then followed all of their recoveries after surgery.1
+They determined which of the 309 patients in the cohort were quantifiably optimists, and then followed all of their recoveries after surgery.1

 “…significantly less likely to be rehospitalized for a broad range of aggregated problems (including postsurgical sternal wound infections, angina, myocardial infarction, and the need for another bypass surgery or percutaneous transluminal coronary angioplasty) generally indicative of a poor response to the initial surgery.”1